Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 At least the custom programmer with the Arduino Mega was quite cheap if I do not count my time trying to resurrect the JAVA code going with it...

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_PRG_top_modified.jpg)

+Please note the dicrete set of 47 pF caps on SDROE, SDRMPX, SDPOE, SDPMPX that help suppressing sound glitches on these bootleg cartridges.

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_CHA_top_modified.jpg)

 Now I can tell: I own the MVS version !